arjunpdhaliwal/dxp5/README.md

 # dxp5
-small personal hacks for p5.js because there was one API i didn't like
+small personal hacks for p5.js because there was one API i didn't like. i don't even know javascript anymore so use at your own risk